petewarden/hellosocialworld/README.markdown

 the Twitter or Facebook sign-in process is all that's needed.

 - Only Facebook and Twitter logins are supported.
-It should be easy enough to add additional services if needed, but this combination is enough for most US consumer applications.
+It should be easy enough to add additional services if needed, but this combination is enough for my purposes.

 # Credits